knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/October/10-31 The Pumpkin Lord's Price.md

 ---
-title: The Pumpkin Lord's Price
+Title: The Pumpkin Lord's Price
-summary: |-
+Summary: |-
   Rhiannon rings like a bell through the night, and Wouldn't you love to love her?
   Takes to the sky like a bird in flight, and
   Who will be her lover?
-date: 2025-10-31
+Date: 2025-10-31
-draft: false
+Draft: false
-showComments: true
+ShowComments: true
-characters:
+Characters:
   - rhiannon_carrow
   - the_pumpkin_lord
   - amaethon
-tags:
+Series: Friday Flashing
+Tags:
   - story
   - nsfw
   - supernatural